Greek Life Registration & Academic Release

 This Greek Life Registration and Academic Release Authorization Form must be completed prior to receiving a fraternity or sorority Bid.

-Prospective and Associate Greeks must: 1) have a minimum 2.25 Institutional GPA or if a first-semester freshmen have an equivalent high-school GPA, 2) be enrolled at ABAC in a minimum of six credit hours and not enrolled simultaneously in two co-requisite courses, 3) have completed the online University System of Georgia (USG) 'Vector Solutions' Sexual Harassment and Alcoholedu courses, and 4) must provide documentation of having received hazing awareness education to the Office of Student Affairs within 72 hours of receiving a Bid.
+Prospective and Associate Greeks must: 1) have a minimum 2.25 Institutional GPA or if a first-semester freshmen have an equivalent high-school GPA, 2) be enrolled at ABAC in a minimum of six credit hours and not enrolled simultaneously in two co-requisite courses, 3) have completed the online University System of Georgia (USG) 'Vector Solutions' Sexual Harassment, Alcoholedu, and Hazing Prevention courses, and 4) have completed Hazing Awareness Education training offered at Greek Interest Meeting.

 • - -